4ppsec/kingpin/README.md

 # ProKSy
-TCP Proxy with Java KeyStore Handling
+A TCP Proxy with Java KeyStore Handling to Support SSL/TLS connections.